 For the Bostini challenge, the recipe calls for half a vanilla bean in the custard and orange juice and zest in the cake.
 We were allowed a few options for modifications, and I chose to do two of them: halve the recipe and substitute for the orange flavor because the chocolate-orange combination is not a favorite in our house.
 I chose to use milk, almond extract, and the remaining vanilla bean in my cake instead of the orange juice and zest.
 As for halving the recipe, some of the amounts did not halve easily, so I spent a fair amount of time checking and double checking amounts with a calculator just to be sure I had it right.
 The recipe I have written here reflects what I did this time and what I will do next time, but you can find the full original recipe at Alpineberry.

 As for my experience, the custard went amazingly well.
 I stayed on top of it the whole time and it set up just right.
 The straining step helped eliminate the few lumps in the mixture and it set up nice and creamy, not like a flan, but more like a pastry cream.
-I tried to mold the shape, but it really doesn't work that way, so the next time I will just put all of the custard into a single bowl in the frig and then scoop out servings when plating the dessert.
+I tried to mold the shape in small bowls, but it really doesn't work that way, so the next time I will just put all of the custard into a single bowl in the frig and then scoop out servings when plating the dessert.

 I wish that my cakes had turned out perfectly, but they did not.
 I seem to have trouble when it comes to gently folding in egg whites, and my batter separated in the oven much like it did in the Strawberry Mirror Cake challenge, although the rubbery layer wasn't nearly as thick for this project.
 My cakes also deflated a bit after they came out of the oven.
 Due to lack of time to remake the cakes, I simply cut away the rubbery stuff, and fortunately there was plenty of cake left to enjoy, and we liked the almond vanilla flavor.
 The recipe calls for superfine sugar, which I make by just running regular granulated sugar through the food processor for a minute or so.
 (Tip: If you do this, wait a few seconds before taking off the lid.
 It allows the dust to settle, thus keeping it from going up your nose.
 Yeah, I got sugar dust up my nose!)